Guide to Hosting a Rally

 Ø HOW - you want them to make reservations-- Just with the campground?
 Or, also notifying you by email or phone?
 Or, notifying you instead of the campground?
 Advise registrants to reserve early if the number of available sites is limited and expected to fill quickly.

 Ø HOW MUCH – Nightly site rate and anticipated rally fee, if any.
 Rally fee, if any, may not be known early on, and can be published later.
 (Rally fees can be minimized by asking attendees to provide their own plates, cups, napkins and utensils for each food-related activity.
 Door prizes and gift bags, if any (not required), should be donated items and never charged to attendees in the rally fee.
-Rally fees might include costs of reservation expense, food, beverage, incidental expenses or activities which will be provided to or available to all attendees.)
+Rally fees might include costs of reservation expense, food, beverage, incidental expenses or activities/tours which will be provided to or available to all attendees.)

 Ø SUBSIDY AVAILABLE FROM TREASURY - $5 per person in a member coach (max $10 per coach) is preapproved toward reduction of rally expenses.
 Receipts for expenses are required.
 And, if a chapter rally is attended by 25 or more member coaches, each member coach shares a portion of $400 preapproved toward a catered meal.
 Receipts for expenses are required.
-These subsidies are for members only, guests pay a higher amount for the rally fee and dinner (Calculate the rally and dinner costs first, divide each total by the total number persons attending to arrive at the pre-discounted price to be charged for non-members.
+These subsidies are for members only, guests pay a higher amount for the rally fee and dinner (Calculate the rally and dinner costs first, divide each total by the total number persons attending to arrive at the pre-discounted price to be paid by non-members.
 Then, subtract the non-member costs per person from the original totals, to arrive at the remaining balance to be subsidized and shared equally by the members.)
-To qualify for these chapter subsidies a rally must be advertised in advance on the chapter web site, thus allowing all chapter members sufficient notice and opportunity to attend the event.
+To qualify for any and all chapter subsidies a rally must be advertised in advance on the chapter web site, thus allowing all chapter members sufficient notice and opportunity to attend the event.

 Ø WHAT - rally 'theme' if any; agenda or schedule of events (Agendas are usually not ready for publication until a few weeks before the rally, so don’t sweat the agenda early on.)